vmzakharov/dataframe-ec/README.md

 ## Data Frame Operations

-- create a data frame programmatically or load from a csv file
+- **create** a data frame programmatically or load from a csv file
-- add a column to a data frame, columns can be
+- **add a column** to a data frame, columns can be
     - stored or computed
     - of type: string, integer (long), double, date, date/time
-- drop one or more columns
+- **drop** one or more **columns**
-- select a subset of rows based on a criteria
+- **select** a subset of rows based on a criteria
-- sort by one or more columns or by an expression
+- **sort** by one or more columns or by an expression
-- select distinct rows based on all column values or a subset of columns
+- select **distinct** rows based on all column values or a subset of columns
-- union - concatenating data frames with the same schemas
+- **union** - concatenating data frames with the same schemas
-- join with another data frame, based on the specified column values, inner and outer joins are supported
+- **join** with another data frame, based on the specified column values, inner and outer joins are supported
-- join with complements, a single operation that returns three data frames - a complement of this data frame in another one, an inner join of the data frames, and a complement of the other data frame in this one
+- **join with complements**, a single operation that returns three data frames - a complement of this data frame in another one, an inner join of the data frames, and a complement of the other data frame in this one
-- lookup join - enrich a data frame by adding one or more columns based on value lookup in another data frame
+- **lookup join** - enrich a data frame by adding one or more columns based on value lookup in another data frame
+- **pivot** - similar to pivot in a spreadsheet where the distinct values in a column become columns in the pivot table and the row values in the table are grouped and aggregated based on the aggregation functions provided
-- find relative complements (set differences) of two data frames based on the specified column values
+- find relative complements (**set differences**) of two data frames based on the specified column values
-- aggregation - aggregating the entire data frame or grouping by the specified column values and aggregating within a group
+- **aggregation** - aggregating the entire data frame or grouping by the specified column values and aggregating within a group
-- flag rows - individually or matching a criteria <br>...and more!
+- **flag rows** - individually or matching a criteria
+<br>...and more!

 ### Examples